The Best Ways To Revamp Your Outdoor Entertainment Area

 1. Create visual appeal

-All too often we focus solely on function when it comes to outdoor spaces, opting for easy to clean plastic settings and relying on the view to make things beautiful.
-Put the focus back on form with rustic chairs (scour antique or second hand shops if you’re chasing an eclectic feel), beautiful pots, colourful cushions and luxe throws or incorporate art through mosaic table tops or tasteful sculptures.
+All too often we focus solely on function when it comes to outdoor spaces, opting for easy to clean settings and relying on the view to make things beautiful.
+Put the focus back on form with modern furniture (contemporary design or scandi), beautiful pots, colourful cushions and luxe throws or incorporate art through mosaic table tops or tasteful sculptures.
 You can also create appeal - and do your bit for the environment - by upcycling objects like old wheelbarrows or storage crates, transforming them into statement garden beds.
 Finally, don’t forget to apply the same principles as you would with any indoor space when it comes to colour palettes and themes: keep it cohesive and make it feel like an extension of the rest of your home.

 2. Create separate zones